 What to Expect

-- You and your advisor must agree to talk openly, listen to each other, and set expectations for your relationship.
+- You and your advisor should agree to talk openly, listen to each other, and set expectations for your relationship.

-- We help clients work toward their goals while making the process smooth and simple.
+- We help clients work toward their goals while helping make the process smooth and simple.

 - After meeting with your advisor, you should have a good understanding of next steps and the follow-up process.